- share risks between customers

 Monday 14 May, Staple Inn Hall, London

-c) Automatic and easy to understand investment guarantee risk sharing between customers, so that they do not have to pay for their investment guarantee and such that the pension company does not need to issue one.
+3) To create automatic and easy to understand investment guarantee risk sharing between customers, so that they do not have to pay for their investment guarantee and such that the pension company does not need to issue one.

 If you want more information about our research programmes please contact the IFoA Actuarial Research Centre: